Who is Boris Epshteyn, the controversial aide by Trump’s side in court

 He appeared at a now infamous press conference with former Trump lawyer Rudy Giuliani and Sidney Powell at the Republican National Committee headquarters in which they made numerous claims that the 2020 election results were fraudulent, though he did not speak.

-Between stints working for Trump, Epshteyn had a platform as a commentator for Sinclair Broadcast Group.
+Between stints working for Trump, Epshteyn had a platform as chief political commentator for Sinclair Broadcast Group.
 Epshteyn’s segments were briefly required to run on Sinclair-owned stations, generating controversy over the right-leaning nature of his commentary.

 What is his role now?